49 Free Asset List Templates (Excel) | Personal, Business

 Automobiles can be described by type, brand name, model, year, CC, etc.

-Add pictures of the assets and the dates when the pictures were taken for clarification.
+Add pictures and the dates when the pictures were taken for clarification.
 Valuable collections can be valued as a unit instead of separately.
-If the assets have been appraised, the appraiser should be identified by indicating their name, contact information, and critical details about the appraisal.
+If they have been appraised, the appraiser should be identified by indicating their name, contact information, and critical details about the appraisal.

 Provide evidence of ownership

 Afterward, you need to give evidence of intangible assets such as insurance policies, title deeds, certificates, and financial accounts.
-Intangible assets should be identified by their account numbers, owners, and signatories to those accounts.
-The signatories should e identified by name, address, SSN.
+Intangible ones should be identified by their account numbers, owners, and signatories to those accounts.
+The signatories should be identified by name, address, SSN.
 Add details about anyone authorized to manage, sell or access any of the financial assets.

 Provide acquisition details when necessary

 The acquisition details of precious assets should be provided.
 Indicate the method of acquisition, price, and place of acquisition.
 Identify the seller by their name, address, and other contact information.
-The list of assets should also declare the type of ownership of significant assets.
+The list should also declare the type of ownership of significant ones.

 Include location information

 The document should then state the location of the items mentioned.
 The location of tangible assets can be given by declaring the physical address where they exist or are stored (for example, security deposit boxes).
-The location of intangible assets such as deeds, mortgages, etc., can be identified by giving the name of the custodian, legal firm, attorney, insurance company, or bank where financial accounts were opened.
+Their location, such as deeds, mortgages, etc., can be identified by giving the name of the custodian, legal firm, attorney, insurance company, or bank where financial accounts were opened.
 All signatories or parties authorized to access accounts should be noted together with the date when the account was opened.

 Note special conditions for certain items

-Afterward, the document should note down special conditions that apply to specific assets.
+Afterward, the document should note down special conditions that apply to specific ones.

 If the company’s ownership is a partnership with survivorship, it should be stated who the beneficiaries are.